davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================
 * IRDV01 (and similar functions) do too much in the loop.
 All (?) the date stuff can be pulled oustide the loop and done on the input data frame as a whole.
 To do this, make get.date take a data frame as its first argument and return a new data frame with extra variables added on, after making sure that they do not already exist in the passed in data frame.
+(This has been done to IR.DV01.
+Similar changes will be applied to spread.DV01 and rec.risk.01 soon.)

 * get.date ought to include the JPY stuff, I think.
 Maybe also business date stuff?
 Change name to add.dates.